Rally shooter had photos of Trump, Biden and other US officials on his phone, AP sources say

 Investigators searching Thomas Matthew Crooks’ devices have also found that the shooter looked up the dates for the Democratic National Convention as well as Trump’s appearances, according to the people who spoke to The Associated Press on the condition on anonymity to discuss details of the ongoing probe.

+The FBI has been searching for clues into what drove Crooks to open fire at Saturday’s campaign rally in Butler, Pennsylvania, in an attempt to assassinate the GOP presidential nominee.
+The FBI has said they are investigating the shooting as a potential act of domestic terrorism but have yet to find a clear ideological motive.
+The FBI gained access to Crooks’ cellphone, scoured his computer, home and car, and interviewed more than 100 people so far.

+Crooks killed one rallygoer and seriously wounded two others.
+Trump suffered an ear injury but was not seriously hurt, appearing just days later at the Republican National Convention in Milwaukee with a bandage over the wound.

-He also searched for “major depressive disorder,” according to three people familiar the investigation.
+The shooter had also searched for major depressive disorder, according to three people familiar the investigation.
 But investigators have not yet determined whether he was actually diagnosed with the disorder, one of the people said.
 Studies have shown that the vast majority of people with mental illnesses are not violent, and experts say most people who are violent do not have mental illnesses.

 On a conference call with reporters Sunday, Kevin Rojek, the special agent in charge of the Pittsburgh field office, said: “We have no indication of any mental health issues.”